CarbonLDP/carbonldp-js-sdk/doc/README.md

 static decorate( object:T extends Object ):T & Carbon.Pointer.Class
 ```

-Decorates the object provided with the elements of a Pointer object.
+Decorates the object provided with the properties and methods of a `Carbon.Pointer.Class` object.

 *Parameters*